travis-ci/docs-travis-ci-com/pt-BR/docs/user/build-configuration.md

 ### Use Public URLs For Submodules

 If your project uses git submodules, make sure you use public git URLs.
-For example, for Github instead of
+For example, for GitHub instead of

     git@github.com:someuser/somelibrary.git